 If you think nitrogen might be the cause of your bitter tasting lettuce, add a small amount of wood ash to your soil.

 Some people have found it helpful to soak their bitter lettuce prior to using.
 If you would like to give this a try, separate the lettuce leaves, put them in a bowl of cold water and add a small amount of baking soda.
-Let them soak about 5 to 10 minutes, rinse thoroughly in cold water and then soak them again for a few more minutes.
+Let the leaves soak about five to 10 minutes, rinse thoroughly in cold water and then soak them again for a few more minutes.
 Drain and use.

 You can also try refrigerating the bitter lettuce for 24-48 hours before serving.